cbcrg/tcoffee/docs/tcoffee_manual.rst

 T-Coffee works by first assembling a library and then by turning this library into an alignment.
 The library is a list of potential pairs of residues.
 All of them are not compatible and the job of the algorithm is to make sure that as many possible constraints as possible find their way into the final alignment.
 Each library line is a constraint and the purpose is to assemble the alignment that accommodates the more all the constraints.

 It is very much like building a high school schedule, where each teachers says something 'I need my Monday morning', 'I can't come on Thursday afternoon', and so on.
 In the end you want a schedule that makes everybody happy, if possible.The nice thing about the library is that it can be used as a media to combine as many methods as one wishes.
 It is just a matter of generating the right constraints with the right method and compile them into the library.

-ProbCons and Mafft (L-INS-i) uses a similar algorithm, but with a Bayesian twist in the case of Probcons.
-In practice, however, probcons and T-Coffee give very similar results and have similar running time.
-Mafft is significantly faster.
+ProbCons and MAFFT (L-INS-i) uses a similar algorithm, but with a Bayesian twist in the case of Probcons.
+In practice, however, ProbCons and T-Coffee give very similar results and have similar running time.
+MAFFT is significantly faster.

 All these packages are ideal for the following applications:
  -Profile reconstruction
  -Function analysis
  -3D Prediction

 Choosing the right package
 --------------------------
 Each available package has something to go for it.
 It is just a matter of knowing what you want to do.
 T-Coffee is probably the most versatile, but it comes at a price and it is currently slower than many alternative packages.
 In the rest of this tutorial we give some hints on how to carry out each of these applications with T-Coffee.

 ================= ====== ===== ======== ======== ========
-Packages          Muscle Mafft ProbCons T-Coffee ClustalW
+Packages          MUSCLE MAFFT ProbCons T-Coffee ClustalW
 ================= ====== ===== ======== ======== ========
 Accuracy          ++     +++   +++      +++      +
 <100 Seq.         ++     ++    +++      +++      +